14 Best Ski Resorts in Wisconsin, 2024/25

 Nordic Mountain, located about an hour straight west of Oshkosh, is one of the best ski resorts in Wisconsin to learn how to ski.
 An area of gentle inclines is ideal for taking lessons in order to get proficient on skis or a snowboard.

 With a 265-foot vertical, the runs are not long, but they are well groomed and spread nicely across the 60 skiable acres.
-Seven lifts, including one devoted to the tubing park, are a mix of double and triple chairs and handle tows.
+Five lifts, including one devoted to the tubing park, are a mix of double and triple chairs and handle tows.
 Most of the beginner and intermediate terrain is off the double chair, while more advanced runs can be found at the top of the triple chair.
 For those looking to crank up the vertical or to get in a few after-work laps, the resort offers night skiing.

 Three terrain parks vary in size from small and medium to large and are serviced by their very own handle tow.
 For those less inclined to skiing, Nordic Mountain has an impressive tubing park.

-Nordic Mountain is part of the Indy Pass program.
+Nordic Mountain is part of the INDY Pass program.

 Official site: https://www.nordicmountain.com/